brooklynrail/brooklynrail-platform/content/events/2020/06/clifford-ross-with-dr-lucy-bowditch.md

 ---
 title: Clifford Ross with Dr. Lucy Bowditch
-summary: Artist and photographer Clifford Ross will discuss their work and creative life int he context of our new social reality with art historian, Dr.
+summary: Artist and photographer Clifford Ross will discuss their work and creative life in the context of our new social reality with art historian, Dr.
   Lucy Bowditch.
 We will conclude the event with a poetry reading from Steven Alvarez.
 date: 2020-06-29 13:00:00 -0500